Author Archives: Jack Rawlins

 (A Best of the Best ride)

 That being said, it’s not a ride I do for the scenery, though some love it.
-The foliage is standard East Bay hill shrub and grass, and the vistas, while large, are mostly of East Bay urban sprawl.
+The foliage is standard East Bay hill oak and grass.
+The views of the East Bay to the west are constant, expansive, and surprisingly free of signs of human sprawl.
 There are nice wildflower blooms in season.

 The ride is approachable from the north, via North Gate Rd., or the south, via South Gate Rd., and they’re both supposed to be good routes—the north route being steeper and shadier—but the south route is the preferred one and it’s the only one I’ve ever done, both ascending and descending.
-The first half of the descent (from the summit to the Ranger Station) is as good as anything you’ll ever do—if you manage the traffic.
+The first half of the descent (back to the Ranger Station) is steeper and curvier and the second, so you’re on your brakes a lot, and the road surface is a mite rougher, so I prefer the second half (Ranger Station to civilization), but I’m sure it’s a matter of taste.

 There is also the weather to consider.
 The summit can be foggy, windy, and cold even when the weather at the base is benign.
-The last time I rode Diablo, it was sunny, still, and 67 degrees at the bottom and 47 degrees, with a blasting wind and freezing white-out fog, at the top.
+Once I rode Diablo and it was sunny, still, and 67 degrees at the bottom and 47 degrees, with a blasting wind and freezing white-out fog, at the top.
 I took more clothes than I thought I’d need, and still froze.
-This doesn’t mean you shouldn’t ride in such conditions—cold and fog keep the car tourists and hikers away, so on that 47-degree day I never saw a car in my lane during the entire descent.
+This doesn’t mean you shouldn’t ride in such conditions—cold and fog keep the car tourists and hikers away.
 If the view from the summit is important to you, you want to wait for clear air.
 That’s hard to find in the East Bay.
 Your best bets are a clear day in winter, the day after a storm, or when it’s breezy, which brings its own problems.
 Of course the better the view from the summit, the worse the traffic.

 There are frequent bathroom opportunities, since many of the campgrounds lining the road have facilities, and water at the summit as well as the entrance gate.